areven/reago/documentation/api/reago/atom-abort-signal.md

 const abortSignal = atomAbortSignal()
 ```

-:::info
+::: info INFO
 `AbortSignal` is a built-in JavaScript interface that allows you to communicate with an asynchronous
 operation (such as a fetch request) and abort it if required.
-It's part of the standard `AbortController` API,
+It is part of the standard `AbortController`
-which enables fine-grained control over tasks such as network requests or timers.
+API, which enables fine-grained control over tasks such as network requests or timers.
 :::